ongov/ontario-design-system/packages/ontario-design-system-component-library-react/README.md

 ## Introduction

 This library was generated using Stencil's React output target dependency.
-It is based off the [Ontario Design System Component Library](https://www.npmjs.com/package/@ongov/ontario-design-system-component-library) built using [Stencil](https://stenciljs.com/).
+It is based on the [Ontario Design System Component Library](https://www.npmjs.com/package/@ongov/ontario-design-system-component-library) built using [Stencil](https://stenciljs.com/).
 For more information, [find it on NPM](https://www.npmjs.com/package/@ongov/ontario-design-system-component-library-react).

+## React 19 support and tooling

+- React 19 only (React 18 is no longer supported by this package's peer dependencies).
+- `app-react` is Vite-based (CRA is deprecated).
+- `app-nextjs` remains on Next 15 with React 19 for now; SSR continues to use the Stencil wrapper.

 ## Installation and usage